Blog Details

 PFDS, or patellofemoral dysfunction syndrome, is a combination of several medical conditions and traumas to the knee joint that affects the normal function of the knee joint and can result in pain and knee buckling.

-3- Torn meniscus
+3- Torn Meniscus

 A torn meniscus occurs when a portion of the meniscus (cartilage) tears.
 Injuries sustained in sports, particularly in football, are the most common cause of meniscus tears.